alpcgn/CourseSelectionBot/README.md

 ### 3. WebDriver is not in PATH
 - **Problem:** Python cannot find the WebDriver executable.
-- **Solution:** Make sure the WebDriver executable is in your system PATH, or provide the full path in your script:
+- **Solution:** Make sure the WebDriver executable is in your system PATH, or provide the full path in your script(main.py):
 ```bash
 driver = webdriver.Chrome(executable_path="path/to/chromedriver")
 ```